oxid-eshop-gpl/oxvm_eshop/README.md

 ### Run Tests

-1) `docker exec -it oxvm_ddp_php_1 ./vendor/bin/runtests` for shop integration and unit tests
+1) `docker-compose exec php ./vendor/bin/runtests` for shop integration and unit tests
-1) `docker exec -it oxvm_ddp_php_1 ./vendor/bin/runtests-selenium` for shop acceptance tests
+1) `docker-compose exec php ./vendor/bin/runtests-selenium` for shop acceptance tests

 ### Execute composer commands

-As the code directory is the default working space in the php container you can run any composer commands easily like `docker exec -it oxvm_ddp_php_1 composer -V` or `docker exec -it oxvm_ddp_php_1 composer why oxid-esales/oxideshop-composer-plugin`.
+As the code directory is the default working space in the php container you can run any composer commands easily like `docker-compose exec php composer -V` or `docker-compose exec php composer why oxid-esales/oxideshop-composer-plugin`.

 ## Compose Services